 2026 started as a shippers' market.
 But chemical procurement teams would be right to approach the rest of the year with caution.

-Surprise surcharges, heightened tensions in the Middle East, and ongoing uncertainty around Red Sea routing mean that rates, schedules, and budgets can (and are) shifting quickly.
+Surprise surcharges, heightened tensions in the Middle East, and ongoing uncertainty around Red Sea routing mean that rates, schedules, and budgets are shifting faster than most planning cycles can absorb.
+And when price volatility feeds directly into freight cost, feedstock cost, and specialty input cost simultaneously, the window between market signal and procurement response gets compressed.

 "50% of chemical and pharma organisations have increased contingency budgets due to volatility.
 Only 10% operate a fully data-driven procurement model.
 The gap between those two numbers is costing the sector."